madnuttah/unbound-docker/doc/README.md

 ## What is Unbound

 > _Unbound is a validating, recursive, caching DNS resolver._
-> _It is designed to be fast and lean and incorporates modern features based on open standards.
+> _It is designed to be fast and lean and incorporates modern features based on open standards._
-Late 2019, Unbound has been rigorously audited, which means that the code base is more resilient than ever._

 Source: [unbound.net](https://unbound.net/)